- Description of Target:

 - Tissue Tool:

-- Find tissues and cell lines supported to express GJB2.
+- Find tissues and cell lines supported by RNA-seq analysis to express GJB2.

 - Protein Accession #:

 - Protein Size (# AA):

 - CD14; CNST; FBXO2; SKP1; UBC; GJB6; CAV1; GJB1;

 - The immunogen for anti-GJB2 antibody: synthetic peptide directed towards the N terminal of human GJB2

 - Liquid.
 Purified antibody supplied in 1x PBS buffer with 0.09% (w/v) sodium azide and 2% sucrose.